The Criminal (1960 film): Production

+Writing

 Joseph Losey said he was handed a ready-made script.
 "It was a concoction of all the prison films Hollywood ever made", he said.
 "Both Stanley Baker and I refused to work until they let us write our own script.
 Which is what we did."
 He says the producers wanted a sequence where the criminals rob a race track but he felt that had been done in Stanley Kubrick's The Killing (1956), so he filmed it taking place off screen.

-According to Losey, Johnny Bannion was modelled on real-life Soho gangster Albert Dimes, whom Baker was acquainted with.
+According to Losey, the character Johnny Bannion was modelled on real-life Soho gangster Albert Dimes, whom Baker was acquainted with.
 Frank Saffron, the prison mob boss, was patterned after Charles Sabini.

+Casting

-The film was the debut for several of its actors, including Murray Melvin, Roy Dotrice, Neil McCarthy and Derek Francis.
+The film was the debut for several of its actors, including Patrick Magee, Murray Melvin, Roy Dotrice, Neil McCarthy and Derek Francis.

+Filming

+Filming took place on-location in London, and at Merton Park and Shepperton Studios.
+The racecourse sequence was filmed at Hurst Park Racecourse.
+Notorious tipster Prince Monolulu makes a cameo appearance in the scene.

 Release

-The film premiered at the Edinburgh International Film Festival, August 28, 1960.
-It had a limited release in the United States, May 1962, but was “not shown at a major New York theatre.”
+The film premiered at the Edinburgh International Film Festival on 28 August 1960, and was released theatrically in the UK on 28 October.
+Under the title The Concrete Jungle, it had a limited release in the United States in May 1962, but was “not shown at a major New York theatre.”

+Home media

+The film was released on Blu-Ray by boutique label Kino Lorber on 18 February 2020.

 Reception

+Box office

-According to Losey the film was a commercial success.
-He said the film was banned in Ireland because so many of the prisoners were Irish Catholics.
-The film was reportedly very successful in Paris.
+According to Losey, the film was a commercial success.
+He said the film was initially banned in Ireland because so many of the prisoners were Irish Catholics.
+The film was reportedly very successful in Paris, with the Screenonline noting "The Criminal consolidated French cineastes' growing interest in Joseph Losey's work for its visual panache and sharp social commentary."

-It is one of the most highly regarded crime films made by Anglo-Amalgamated.
+Initial critical response

+A contemporary review in Variety called it "one of the toughest, most uncompromising of its kind", praising Losey's direction and Stanley Baker's performance.

 Retrospective appraisal

 Characterizing the film’s style as “vital and vulgar as ever,” critic Dan Callahan at Senses of Cinema offers this measured praise:

 Losey’s command of atmosphere and his ability to build tension are outstanding here…The bursts of violence in The Criminal are orgasmic in their surety, in their explosive feeling of energy at last unleashed.
 Some scenes spill over the top, making an unconvincing mess, yet mournful soundtrack jazz and winter landscapes signal a darkening of Losey’s consciousness.

+FilmInk described it as one of the most highly regarded crime films made by Anglo-Amalgamated.

+Film historian Foster Hirsch described the film as a "'B movie prison melodrama redeemed by Losey’s skillful mise-en-scene."